 For the current to flow through the fuel pump, it has to be grounded to close the circuit.

-This series of components sends power to the fuel pump motor and the motor starts running and supplies pressurized fuel to the engine.
+This series of components sends power to the fuel pump realy and pump motor and the motor starts running and supplies pressurized fuel to the engine.

 Fuel Pump Not Getting Power?
 How Do You Diagnose No Power To Fuel Pump?